Zhejiang Medical University: History

-In 1952–53, due to the Adjustment for University Colleges and Departments (中国高校院系调整), Zhejiang University was dissociated, and its medical school was merged with Zhejiang Provincial College of Medicine to form Zhejiang Medical College (浙江医学院), which was located at the site of former Zhejiang Provincial College of Medicine.
+In 1952 to 1953, due to the Adjustment for University Colleges and Departments (中国高校院系调整), Zhejiang University was dissociated, and its medical school was merged with Zhejiang Provincial College of Medicine to form Zhejiang Medical College (浙江医学院), which was located at the site of former Zhejiang Provincial College of Medicine.
 The first affiliated hospital of Zhejiang University became the first affiliated hospital of the new medical college.
 Kwang-Chi Hospital became the second affiliated hospital.
 Zhejiang Provincial Hospital became the affiliated hospital traditional Chinese medicine.

 In August 1955, the college was further divided, with 278 students sent to Sichuan Medical College, Shanghai First Medical College and Beijing Medical College, as well as 45 faculty members sent to Nanjing College of Pharmacy, Shenyang College of Pharmacy, Shanghai First Medical College and Sichuan Medical College.
 In 1958, the Second Zhejiang Medical College, later named as Wenzhou Medical College, was established in Wenzhou, Zhejiang, with the help of Zhejiang Medical College staff.
 In April 1960, the college was promoted to Zhejiang Medical University.
 Since 1966, teaching activity was stopped due to the impact of the Cultural Revolution.
 Since 1968, the university began to offer one-year training for barefoot doctors in Xinchang.